adafruit/Adafruit_CircuitPython_TinyLoRa/README.rst

     :target: https://github.com/adafruit/Adafruit_CircuitPython_TinyLoRa/actions/
     :alt: Build Status

+**WARNING: This library is not compatible with The Things Network v3 stack.
+Since TTN has fully migrated to v3, this library is not longer able to communicate with TTN.**

-LoRaWAN/The Things Network, for CircuitPython.
+LoRaWAN/The Things Network V2, for CircuitPython.

 Dependencies
 =============